HomeMore Than GardeningDo Plants Like Music | What Music Do Plants Like

 Do Plants Like Music

 Botanically speaking, plants can’t hear sounds, as there isn’t a sensory receptor anywhere in them to receive sound.
-Plants also don’t possess a brain and a central nervous system, so even if there were any receptor, they wouldn’t be able to covert the audio signals.
-There’s a catch, though!
-Although plants can’t hear the sounds, according to the research, they can feel the vibrations!
+Plants also don’t possess a brain and a central nervous system, so even if there were any receptors, they wouldn’t be able to convert the audio signals.

 Can Plants Feel Vibrations?

 Heidi Appel and Rex Cocroft of the University of Missouri researched an answer to this query, and you’ll be surprised to know that the results were positive.
-They proved this by recreating the sound of herbivorous caterpillars eating away the leaves, and playing the recordings for Arabidopsis plants.
+They proved this by recreating the sound of herbivorous caterpillars eating away the leaves and playing the recordings for Arabidopsis plants.
 What they uncovered was astonishing!

-The set of plants exposed to the recorded caterpiller vibrations sound produced more mustard oil than the plants that were not fed with a similar note.
+The set of plants exposed to the recorded caterpillar vibrations sound produced more mustard oil than the plants that were not fed with a similar note.
 Experiments with the other recordings of natural sounds did not yield similar and satisfactory results.
 All in all, plants do respond to the vibrations according to the tests!

 Do Plants Like Music?